-If it’s nearing happy hour and a juice box isn’t going to cut it, head to one of these family-friendly watering holes.
+If it’s nearing happy hour and a juice box isn’t going to cut it, head to one of these family-friendly bars and breweries.
 After performing extensive market research, we’ve found some Bay Area establishments that offer good drinks for the adults and great fun for the kids!
 Cheers!

 Photo courtesy of Mo Riza via Flickr creative commons